Introduction: Eric Clapton "The Fool" Miniature Guitar

 Hi there, welcome to my very first Instructable!

-This project was inspired by famous guitarist Eric Clapton and his famous psychedelic guitar, The Fool.
+This project was inspired by famous guitarist Eric Clapton and his psychedelic guitar, The Fool.

-In this Instructable, I'll be teaching you how to make your own miniature replica!
+In this Instructable, I'll be showing you how I made my own miniature replica!

 - Tracing paper